Upcoming Tech Trends In 2015

 According to the Australian Bureau of Statistics, a third of small businesses are now using the internet to work remotely.
 Coupled with cloud computing and cloud storage it’s easier than ever for businesses to work from home, on the road, or just about anywhere with an internet connection.
 However, it is recommended that businesses should provide its employees a remote working solution when problems arise so that they can properly manage unexpected dilemmas when working remotely.

 This flexibility can do many things for a business.
 It opens up a bigger pool of freelance talent and resources, lowers overheads and keeps staff engaged, productive and satisfied.
 Which can allow your business to operate more efficiently.
+Then you can also use a different business address if you’d like by using a virtual office service like this one in Manchester so that is a great way of keeping your personal address private if you need to do so.

 If your office is looking like a fire hazard, it could be time to consider moving online.
 Switching to online accounting will not only reduce the amount of paper you use but save you time, money and possibly your sanity.